McAfee Antivirus Review: is it worth it in 2022?

 When you think of antivirus software, McAfee is probably one of the first companies that spring to mind.
 Founded in 1987, McAfee has been keeping computers safe from viruses for well over thirty years now.
 Intel even briefly acquired the company.
 However, after several years it regained independence.
 It continues to be a workplace as one of the world’s most popular antivirus brands.
 But there's more to it than that!

-But just how good is McAfee?
+But just how good McAfee really is?
 How secure is it compared to other antimalware products?
 And how much does McAfee cost?
 Learn all that and more in our in-depth McAfee antivirus review.

 📢 LIMITED OFFER: Follow the link to get 2 years of McAfee at 67% OFF!

 |🥇 Overall rank:||#4 out of #20|

 - Password manager

 - Confusing pricing plans